mdn/content/files/en-us/web/css/css_columns/handling_overflow_in_multicol/index.md

 ## More columns than will fit

-How overflowing columns are handled depends on if the media context is fragmented, such as print, or continuous, such as a web page.
+How overflowing columns are handled depends on whether the media context is fragmented, such as print, or is continuous, such as a web page.

 In fragmented media, after a fragment (for example, a page) is filled with columns, the columns will move to a new page and fill that up with columns.
 In continuous media, columns will overflow in the inline direction.
 On the web this means that you will get a horizontal scrollbar.